Ledbury Poetry Competition 2024

 Maya C. Popa

-The judge this year will be Maya C. Popa.
+The judge this year has been Maya C. Popa.
 Maya is most recently the author of Wound is the Origin of Wonder (W. W. Norton, 2022; Picador, 2023), a finalist for the 2023 Levis reading prize from VCU.
 Her first collection, American Faith (Sarabande, 2019), was a recipient of the North American Book Prize and a runner-up in the Kathryn A. Morton Prize judged by Ocean Vuong.
 She holds a PhD on the role of wonder in poetry and her newsletter, Poetry Today, is one of Substack’s 2024 best-selling featured publications.
 The Poetry Editor of Publishers Weekly, she teaches at NYU and runs Conscious Writers Collective, an online writing community.

 Maya C. Popa: “Audre Lorde remarked that ‘Poetry is the way we help give name to the nameless so it can be thought.’
 This is among the many profound and vital truths about poetry, that it rushes forth to dismantle a silence or otherwise render it on the page.
 There are just as many ways to name as there are poets to do the naming.
 I look forward to widening my own hearing, my own thoughts, by spending time with these poems.”